layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/configure-components/_index.md

 ---
-docType: "Chapter"
 id: "configure-components"
+title: "Create and Configure Kubernetes Components"
 description: "In this section you will create and configure Persistent Volumes, Persistent Volume Claims and a Secret for the Database."
-lectures: 12
 weight: 3
-title: "Create and Configure Kubernetes Components"
 ---

 ### Create and Configure Secret for MySQL Database